ABindoff/ABindoff.github.io/_posts/2016-11-18-functional-programming.markdown

 [1] 1

-Negate() exists because something like this won't work
+Negate() exists because something like this won't work-

 > negate <- function(x){ return(as.logical(1-x))}